 - 6.1 The principal has overall responsibility for the development of IHPs for pupils with medical conditions.
-This has been delegated to:

-- a) Megan Smith (Preparation Phase)

-- b) Charlotte Timson (Preparation Phase)

-- c) Kevin Brown (Progression Phase)

-- d) Gareth Westray (Progression Phase)

-- 6.2 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.

-- 6.3 Plans will be developed with the pupil's best interests in mind and will set out:
+This has been delegated to: - 6.2 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed. - a) Separate arrangements or procedures required for trips or other activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments - b) Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition - c) What to do in an emergency, including who to contact, and contingency arrangements.

-- a) What needs to be done